-A. Our physicians tailor treatments for hereditary pancreatitis according to your symptoms.
+A. Currently, there is no cure for genetic diseases.
+Our physicians tailor treatments for hereditary pancreatitis according to symptoms.
 Because patients with hereditary pancreatitis are at much higher risk of developing pancreatic cancer, it is vitally important to stop smoking, because tobacco use greatly increases this risk.
 People with hereditary pancreatitis are encouraged to stop drinking alcohol, as this substance can worsen pain and other symptoms.

-Treatment typically includes measures geared at controlling pain and in providing pancreatic enzyme replacement to help the pancreas rest.
-Our pain medicine specialists can offer a wide range of pain management solutions--from pain-relieving medicine to powerful nerve blocks--to curb the pain associated with pancreatitis.
+Treatment typically includes measures geared at controlling pain and in assuring optimal nutrition.
+Frequently, pancreatic enzyme replacement is indicated.
+Our pain medicine specialists can offer a wide range of pain management solutions to curb the pain associated with pancreatitis.

-The University of Chicago Medicine is home to gastrointestinal surgeons who are renowned for their expertise in performing complex pancreatic operations.
+The University of Chicago Medicine is home to gastrointestinal surgeons, clinical pancreatologists and islet isolation laboratory specialists who are renowned for their expertise in performing complex pancreatic operations, separating insulin-producing cells and for providing long-term outpatient care.
 Studies show that patients who have had pancreatic resections by experienced surgeons at hospitals like the University of Chicago--where many such procedures are performed every year--fare better than people who have the same procedure at smaller hospitals with a lower volume of cases.

 Back to Top

 Q. What is the outlook for people who have hereditary pancreatitis?